ibm-cloud-docs/speech-to-text/features.md

 The service supports speech recognition for the many languages listed in [Language support](/docs/speech-to-text?topic=speech-to-text-about#about-languages).
 The service provides different models for the languages that it supports.
 Some language models are generally available (GA) for production use and others are beta and subject to change.

 -   For most languages, the service offers previous-generation *Broadband* and *Narrowband* models.
 All previous-generation models are GA.
-For more information, see [Languages and models](/docs/speech-to-text?topic=speech-to-text-models).
+For more information, see [Previous-generation languages and models](/docs/speech-to-text?topic=speech-to-text-models).
 -   For a smaller but growing subset of languages, the service offers next-generation *Multimedia* and *Telephony* models that improve upon the speech recognition capabilities of the previous-generation models.
 All next-generation models are beta.
 Next-generation models return results with greater throughput and higher accuracy than previous-generation models, but they offer limited language and feature support currently.
 For more information, see [Next-generation languages and models](/docs/speech-to-text?topic=speech-to-text-models-ng).

 For most languages, you can transcribe audio at one of two sampling rates: